Is a Real Estate Crash Looming in 2021?

 Investors have been discussing this question over and over.
 It’s a hot topic for sure!
 So, is a real estate crash looming in 2021?
 Let’s get it out of the way; the United States housing market is far from crashing.
 Sure, regions are doing poorly, as they were before the pandemic for the most part.
 However, we think our excellent real estate market has been a critical factor in keeping our economy from collapsing.
 That’s why we created this article.
 We hope you’ll be able to extract some valuable insights and draw your conclusion as an investor.
 But make no mistake, we are bullish, and we’re willing to put our money where our mouth is.

 We See No Real Estate Crash Looming in 2021.

-We have seen record-low mortgage interest rates, which have helped spur higher prices for investors.
-The economy has also seen improvements concerning jobs, improving confidence in the resale marketplace, especially for first-time buyers.
+We’ve seen low inventories and record-low mortgage interest rates, which have helped spur investors’ property prices.
+Beyond valuation and interest, the economy has also seen improvements concerning jobs.
+But confidence in the resale marketplace has recently increased, especially for new buyers.